facebook/relay/docs/PrinciplesAndArchitecture-Runtime.md

 ## Comparison to Classic Relay

 For users of classic Relay, note that the runtime makes as few assumptions as possible about GraphQL.
-Compared to earlier versions of Relay there is no concept of routes, there are no limitations on mutation input arguments or side-effects, arbitrary root fields just work, etc. At present, the main restriction from classic Relay that remains is the use of the `Node` interface and `id` field for object identification.
-However there is no fundamental reason that this restriction can't be relaxed (there is a single place in the codebase where object identity is determined), and we welcome feedback from the community about ways to support customizable object identity without negatively impacting performance.
+Compared to earlier versions of Relay there is no concept of routes, there are no limitations on mutation input arguments or side-effects, arbitrary root fields just work, etc. Like classic Relay, modern Relay still uses the `Node` interface for object identification purposes; however, rather than always assuming the globally unique field to be `id`, modern Relay will inflect it from the `Node` interface by searching for either an `ID` or `ID!` field.

 ## Data Types